wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-html-get-started-users.md

 ##<a name="add-authentication"></a>Add authentication to the app

->[AZURE.NOTE]Because the login is performed in a popup, you should invoke the <strong>login</strong> method from a button's click event.
+>[AZURE.NOTE]Because the login is performed in a popup, you should invoke the **login** method from a button's click event.
 Otherwise, many browsers will suppress the login window.

 1. Open the project file index.html, locate the H1 element and under it add the following code snippet: